Please note, some of these links are affiliate links, for more information, see my disclosures here.

 Simplifying your home+life will give you more time

 - Time for my loved ones

-- Time to lay in bed five minutes longer just because I can
+- Time to lay in bed five minutes longer just because you can

-Below are some suggestions to simplify, give them a try and see if you can get some time back into your day for the important stuff.
+Below are some suggestions to simplify your life, give them a try and see if you can get some time back in your day for the important stuff.

 1) Your Bed

 Look at your bed.
-How many sheets and warm blankets do you have.
-How many pillows do you have and how many do you use?
+How many sheets and warm blankets do you have?

 Problem solved.
 No more accumulating dirty dishes.
 Hurray!